 - They’re unable to answer your questions – Not all plumbers deal with the same kinds of projects.
 Some specialise in emergency work while others stick to new builds, renovations and remodels.
 Still other people that offer plumbing services are not actually licensed plumbers at all.
 If you need a particular service and the plumber in question is unable to provide prompt, easy to understand answers to your questions it could be that they’re moonlighting outside their normal field of expertise or it could be that they’re not really a plumber but a handyman offering plumbing services.
 It’s important to know who you’re dealing with so ask about licenses.

-Don’t mess with scam artists or questionable plumbing companies in Toronto.
-Call New Canadian Drain instead and put your mind at ease.
+Don’t mess with scam artists or questionable plumbing contractor in Toronto.
+Call New Canadian Drain & Plumbing instead and put your mind at ease.